 Because of the ultra-thin, super-flexing SS21 face, this is a very adaptable driver that produces a lot of ball speed.
 The Jailbreak internal ribbing also helps to stabilize the thin face.

-All of this adds up to a driver that provides you the alternatives you need to approach every hole or fairway obstacle.
+All this adds to a driver providing the alternatives you need to approach every hole or fairway obstacle.
 This would be an excellent driver for anyone seeking a decent balance of workability and distance.

 A Project X Cypher or a Project X HZRDUS Smoke IM10 shaft is also available.
 Golf Pride Tour Velvet Align Black is the stock grip.